Vlasovets/q2-gglasso/README.md

 The Graphical Lasso solution is of the form Θ−𝐿 where Θ is sparse and 𝐿 has low rank.
-We use the low rank component of the Graphical Lasso solution in order to do a robust PCA.
+We use the low rank component of the Graphical Lasso solution in order to do a PCA by the following  eigendecomposition
-For this, we use the eigendecomposition

 <p align="center">
 $L = V \Sigma V^T$